andrewtsun25/djin-client/README.md

 # d.jin

-`djin` is the front-end personal website of its creator, d.jin.
+`djin` is the personal website of its creator, d.jin.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-As of version 1.0.1, this website is front-end only.
+As of version 1.1.0, this website is front-end only.
 The production deployment of this website is available at https://djin.dev.

-## Available Scripts
+## Commands

 Here are some scripts you can run: